KaMa-0/PawPal/docs/System_Design.md

 System Design - Notes
 =====================

-as of 19.11.2025, the system makes use of the following technologies:
+as of 18.12.2025, the system makes use of the following technologies:

+- Node

 Frontend:
-  - HTML
+  - React-TS
-  - CSS
+  - Vite

 Backend:
-  - NodeJS (JavaScript)
+  - Express (TypeScript)

 Database:
   - (Node-)Postgres